ulsdevteam/Alma_Jobs/README.md

 --cmd

-:  Sets the function to be run for the alma_job script.
+:  Sets the function to be run for the almajob script.

 --env

-:  Sets the Alma environment you will be runing the command against.
+:  Sets the Alma environment you will be runing the almajob command against.
 This is either 'sandbox' or 'production'.

 --job

-:  This is the name of the Alma job as listed surrounded by quotes if there are spaces in the name of the job.
+:  This is the name of the Alma job surrounded by quotes if there are spaces in the name of the job.

 --id